Luis Garcia Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- In his most recent appearance on Saturday against the Boston Red Sox, the right-hander threw six innings, allowing five earned runs while surrendering six hits.
+- The righty last pitched on Sunday against the Boston Red Sox, when he threw 2 1/3 innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.